You Don’t Have to Pay Gratuities on THESE 10 Cruise Lines

 Azmara is the luxury sister line to Royal Caribbean and Celebrity Cruises.
 Their all inclusive cruise fare includes gratuities, drinks, laundry and shuttles when in port.

-It’s worth nothing that a 18% gratuity is added onto spa services.
+It’s worth noting that an 18% gratuity is added to spa services.

 Crystal Cruises Include Gratuities in The Cruise Fare

-Crystal Cruises are similar to Azamara when it comes to gratuities.
-There are no gratuities automatically added but 18% will be added for spa treatments.
+Crystal Cruises is similar to Azamara when it comes to gratuities.
+No gratuities are automatically added, but 18% will be added for spa treatments.

 Regent Seven Seas Include Gratuities in The Cruise Fare

-Regent include all gratuities in the cruise fare.
+Regent includes all gratuities in the cruise fare.

 Silversea Include Gratuities in The Cruise Fare

-Silversea include all gratuities in the cruise fare.
+Silversea includes all gratuities in the cruise fare.

 Why Do Some Cruise Lines Include Gratuities?